Message about use of cookies

 Hockwold-cum-Wilton

-We carried out a part 2A investigation on this site.
+We carried out a Part 2A investigation on this site.
 It's a chalk pit that was used as a landfill.

 Investigation was undertaken using documents about the site and a site visit.
 The investigation showed that the chalk pit was lined with inert waste material, comprising natural clay soils from a pipeline excavation.
 Planning permission was then granted which enabled the pit to be converted into a reservoir and fishing lake.